HydroCarbons/basic-react-boilerplate-2018/readme.md

 ## License
 This project is licensed under the MIT license, Copyright (c) 2017 HydroCarbons.
+For more information see LICENSE.md.